 Some laws and policies put forth by gun advocates are not just bad ideas, they are dangerous.
 The gun lobby not only works against commonsense policies that make it harder for people who should not have guns to get them, but also works to eliminate the few good policies and procedures that Pennsylvania has in place.
 We must defend against these misguided and dangerous proposals and counter these bad ideas with action.
 Standing up to the gun lobby shows our elected officials that we are serious about change.

-- HB 167 – An expansion of 2011’s controversial “stand your ground” legislation (the Florida version of which caused a national uproar during the 2012 Trayvon Martin case) that would eliminate the requirement that, to invoke a self-defense claim under “stand your ground”, the shooter must have had a reasonable belief that he/she had seen a gun on the victim prior to shooting them.
-Instead, HB 167 allows a defense for shooters who feel that there is a “disparity in size” or feel that they are threatened but outnumbered.
-Opens up all sorts of dangerous options, many of which could be race-based hate crimes, and must be stopped immediately.
+HB 167 – Expands PA’s unbelievably dangerous “stand your ground” law by removing the requirement that the shooter must have at least believed that he/she had seen a gun in the victim’s possession prior to shooting.
+Instead, this Bill provides a defense for shooters who feel that there is a “disparity in size” between them and the victim or that they are threatened but outnumbered, opening up all sorts of opportunities for race-based massacres.